unixmonkey/glove80-trackpoint/README.md

 These contacts are very close to each other, so be careful your solder and wires doesn't bridge from one solder point to its neighboring ones.
 If it does, de-solder and try again.
 Once finished, plug it in and make sure it still works.
 If it does, I recommend hot-gluing the wires in place (to protect them from bridging and breaking off easily), and testing again.

 Assuming that went well, the next step is to add the USB-C connector (if desired).
 First take a photo of the wires to make sure you know what color goes where.
-Here's mine if you forgot:
+Try to make your cables a little longer than I did.
+This is so short, I had trouble getting the big green board in a good position.

 ![usb-c soldering](https://github.com/user-attachments/assets/853847c8-6fb5-4ad3-ba3a-a044ed8be759)